Acoustic scattering and field enhancement through a single aperture

-Compared with the incident and reflected velocity fields, $p_3$ is enhanced in the nonresonant quasi-static regime.
+Thus we conclude that compared to the incident and reflected velocity fields, the velocity field inside the hole is enhanced with an enhancement order of $O(\frac{1}{k\ell})$ in the nonresonant quasi-static regime due to the fast transition of the pressure field from the upper to the lower circular aperture.

-\end{section} \begin{section}{Conclusion} This paper studies the mechanism for the field enhancement caused by a circular hole in an infinite plate at the resonant frequencies.
-Mathematical analysis on field enhancement at both Fabry-Perot type resonant frequencies and nonresonant effect in the quasi-static regime are provided.
-The study of the single aperture could be generated to the field enhancement of other subwavelength structures that use the single aperture as their building block.
-It is expected that similar enhancement mechanisms will also occur for these configurations.
+\end{section} \begin{section}{Conclusion} In this work we have studied the mechanism of the field enhancement caused by a circular hole perforated in an infinite plate at the resonant frequencies and in the quasi-static regime.
+We have derived the Green's function of each subdomain to build the boundary-integral equations, and carried out asymptotic expansions to rigorously prove the existence of Fabry-Perot type resonances.
+We have derived the asymptotic expansions for those resonances, and quantitatively analyzed the field enhancement near these resonant frequencies.
+The asymptotic behavior of fields at nonresonant frequencies in the quasi-static regime has also been investigated.
+We have proved that the enhancement of the pressure field with an order of $O(\varepsilon^{-2})$ occurs at the Fabry-Perot type resonances, and the enhancement of the velocity field with an order of $O((k\ell)^{-1})$ occurs at the nonresonant frequencies in the quasi-static regime.
+The study of the single aperture could be extended to the field enhancement of other subwavelength structures that use the single aperture as their building block.

 \end{section}